041. Scaling the Office Infrastructure and Platform

-To developers and testers on each team, the micro details of how this worked across teams for committing changes, check-in tests, unit testing, localization, and more were highly evolved.
+To developers and testers, the micro details of how this worked across teams for committing changes, check-in tests, unit testing, localization, and more were highly evolved.
 Each step in the process was tuned to the “unique” needs of each product’s engineering organization, or perhaps tribe is a better description.
 Minor differences would be amplified both at scale and across teams.
-A common example was how and how much time in the schedule was reserved or buffered for the unknown.
-Excel, with its record of getting closer and closer to on time RTM, was, depending on your perspective, either extremely hardcore or excessively conservative, but managing the day-to-day progression through the schedule was critical and very much a key part of the culture.
+A common example was how much time in the schedule was reserved or buffered for the unknown.
+Excel with its record of getting closer and closer to on time RTM, could be seen as either extremely hardcore or excessively conservative, but managing the day-to-day progression through the schedule was critical and very much a key part of the culture.

 It is a statement about Microsoft culture that the better Excel got at hitting projected ship dates and shipping award-winning products, the more the discussion across Microsoft (outside the Excel team) centered around how conservative the team was getting.
 To Excel, they were just being hardcore.
-This was best symbolized by the leather biker jackets developers earned as a ship gift, or perhaps it was the jacket’s Recalc or Die logo.
+This was best symbolized by the leather biker jackets developers earned as a ship gift adorned with a Recalc or Die logo.
 Times were different.

 Putting these together, there were three tensions at play in building Office96: